David-LeK/vietnamese-historical-events/timelines_en.md

 *   **2014:** Vietnam participated in UN peacekeeping forces for the first time.
 *   **May 2, 2014:** China deployed the Hai Duong 981 oil rig in Vietnam's exclusive economic zone.
 *   **Jun.
 23, 2014:** The Trang An Landscape Complex was recognized by UNESCO as a heritage.
 *   **Jul.
+2, 2015:** Phong Nha - Ke Bang National Park was recognized by UNESCO for the second time for its biodiversity.
+*   **Jul.
 6 - 10, 2015:** General Secretary Nguyen Phu Trong paid his first official visit to the United States.
 *   **Sep.
 21, 2015:** Announced that 43 million Vietnamese people had escaped poverty (according to the Millennium Development Goals).
 *   **Jan.
 20 - 28, 2016:** The 12th National Congress of the Party, promoting the anti-corruption campaign ("blazing furnace").